SharePoint/PnP-Guidance/articles/master-pages-sharepoint-add-in.md

 - You can customize SharePoint sites using custom master pages, but keep in mind this will cause you additional long-term costs and challenges with future updates.
 	+ In most cases, you can achieve all common branding scenarios with themes, composed looks and alternate CSS.

-		See the [Themes (SharePoint Add-in Recipe)](https://github.com/OfficeDev/PnP-Guidance/blob/master/articles/SharePoint-Add-In-Recipe-themes.md) to learn all about the different branding options you have for SharePoint sites with the SharePoint Add-in model.
+		See the [Branding SharePoint Sites (SharePoint Add-in Recipe)](branding-sharepoint-sites-sharepoint-add-in.md) to learn all about the different branding options you have for SharePoint sites with the SharePoint Add-in model.
 The recipe will help you consider the short and long-term impact of customization from an operational and a maintenance perspective.
 You may discover that a custom master page is not required to implement your specific branding requirements.

 	+ If you chose to use custom master pages, be prepared to apply changes to the custom master pages when major functional updates are applied to Office 365.
 - Use remote provisioning to deploy and register custom master pages with SharePoint sites.